CURE4Rec: A Benchmark for Recommendation Unlearning with Deeper Influence: Conclusion

 In this paper, we present a comprehensive benchmark, \model{}, for recommendation unlearning methods, aiming to analyze and inspire further exploration into the deeper influence of recommendation unlearning.
 Specifically, \model{} covers four evaluation aspects, i.e., unlearning completeness, recommendation utility, unlearning efficiency, and recommendation fairness.
 Additionally, we investigate unlearning robustness across three unlearning sets, i.e., core data, edge data, and random data.
 Through extensive experiments, we compare the performance of various recommendation unlearning methods using our proposed benchmark.
 Our experiments reveal that i) the division-aggregation design of the EU approach has dual implications.
 On one hand, it inherently achieves unlearning completeness.
 On the other hand, it compromises other evaluation aspects. and ii) The AU approach, which directly manipulates model parameters, outperforms the EU approach in all aspects except completeness, with less negative influence on model properties, e.g., fairness.

 \paragraph{Limitation and Boarder Impact.} This paper proposes a benchmark for recommendation unlearning, comprising four evaluation aspects.
 This design also offers insights for other unlearning scenarios.
 Simultaneously, there is considerable room for improvement in the specific evaluation metrics within each aspect.
-For example, concerning unlearning completeness, a recent study suggests a game-theoretic view to expand completeness evaluation to the EU approach.
 Additionally, the AU approach appears to outperform the EU approach in all aspects except completeness.
 The trade-off between completeness and other aspects is an intriguing direction that is not discussed in this paper.